18 tactics to maximise all you can eat buffets

 To really get your money's worth, take a look around to see if there are any dishes that have more expensive ingredients in them, and provided you like what's on offer – batter in!

 Focus on getting your protein intake rather than carbs, as these will just fill you up and cost next to nothing.

 A good example would be king prawns or salmon, which are normally the most expensive things on the menu.

 If you're not a fan of seafood, meat joints are also a pricey treat!

 Don't down your drink(s)

-The fresh air and gentle exercise will make you feel better and help to work off some of the extra pounds you put on during the buffet!
+The fresh air and gentle exercise will help you perk back up and work off some of those extra pounds you put on during your chow down.

 While you shouldn't aim to make yourself ill in the first place, it's best to be prepared.